Fixed Price Guarantee

 Camera inspections will locate major breaks and defects in pipes but will not always pick up leaking pipes or cracked junctions etc. We also use different methods that set us apart from our competitors.

 We have the technology to pressure test below ground drains and to section off drainage so that we can localise the areas where the leakage is occurring.

-At Austest we also provide detailed plans showing accurate positions of drains so that they can be used by engineers to determine areas of lift or subsidence.
+As the owner of a dwelling the first thing that should be done is to rule out any breaks or leaks in your drainage.
+Austest Pipeline Solutions provides detailed plans showing accurate positions of drains so that they can be used by engineers to determine areas of lift or subsidence.

 We have received many calls where this is the case.
 We have then gone ahead and had our technicians inspect the site only to find defects.
 This has then made the process for the property owner an even longer one.

 At Austest, our technicians are fully trained in the correct methods for drainage inspections.
 Anyone can put a camera in a drain but it takes an expert to survey them correctly and determine the results of the survey.